pypy/pypy/pypy/doc/cpython_differences.rst

 Miscellaneous
 -------------

-* Hash randomization is not supported in PyPy.
-Passing ``-R`` to the command line, or setting the ``PYTHONHASHSEED`` environment variable will display a warning message.
+* Hash randomization (``-R``) is ignored in PyPy.
+As documented in http://bugs.python.org/issue14621 , some of us believe it has no purpose in CPython either.

 * ``sys.setrecursionlimit()`` is ignored (and not needed) on PyPy.
 On CPython it would set the maximum number of nested